emqx/emqx-docs/en_US/security/authz/acl.md

 {% emqxee %}

 When there are multiple ACL rules at the same time, EMQX will merge them in order according to the rules.
-Taking the default ACL in ACL file as an example, it loads the rule from bottom to top:
+Taking the ACL file as an example, it loads the rule from bottom to top:

 {% endemqxee %}

 {% emqxce %}

 When there are multiple ACL rules at the same time, EMQX will merge them in order according to the rules.
-Taking the default ACL in ACL file as an example, it loads the rule from bottom to top:
+Taking the ACL file as an example, it loads the rule from bottom to top:

 {% endemqxce %}